telerik/winforms-docs/scheduler/views/time-zones.md

 {{endregion}}

->note The *bias* property represents
-                the difference between the "UTC" time zone and the time zone that you want to set to RadScheduler in minutes multiplied by minus 1.
-                For example, if the time zone that you want to set is "(UTC -05:00) Eastern Time (US and Canada)" the *bias* value would be
-                -5 * 60 * -1 = 300
+>note The *bias* property represents the difference between the "UTC" time zone and the time zone that you want to set to RadScheduler in minutes multiplied by minus 1.
+For example, if the time zone that you want to set is "(UTC -05:00) Eastern Time (US and Canada)" the *bias* value would be -5 * 60 * -1 = 300
 >

-###
-            SystemTimeZone property
+### SystemTimeZone property

 All appointments in RadScheduler are stored/loaded according to the value of the SystemTimeZone.
 The user is able to change the time zone representation of the logical appointments by setting this property.
 The default value of the property is the local time zone of the computer where RadScheduler is started.

-1.
+1\.
 Let's create an appointment from 10:00 AM to 11:00 AM:
-                #_[C#]_

 {{source=..\SamplesCS\Scheduler\Views\TimesZones.cs region=creatingAppointment}}
 {{source=..\SamplesVB\Scheduler\Views\TimesZones.vb region=creatingAppointment}}